Sigrid Weigel: Scholarship / Ideas

 Grammatology of Images (2015), evaluated as “the most integral image theory we currently have”, and standard work in image scholarship, develops an image theory of the an-iconic.
 Departing from Derrida's statement “The trace must be thought before the existing”, her theory addresses traces preceding the image in contrast to the conventional concept of the trace left behind.
-At center is the question of imaging (Bildgebung): of how something that is not visibly accessible (e.g. feelings, sadness, honor, shame, transcendent phenomena, thinking) becomes an image.
+At centre is the question of imaging (Bildgebung): of how something that is not visibly accessible (e.g. feelings, sadness, honour, shame, transcendent phenomena, thinking) becomes an image.
 The book discusses indexical images, effigies, cult image as well as case studies of the face, caricature, and angels.